-5.14 The British Geological Survey's flood risk susceptibility maps show that the development has limited susceptibility to ground water flooding.
-The risk from groundwater flood to the site is considered very low.
+5.14 The British Geological Survey's flood risk susceptibility maps show that the development has potential for groundwater flooding above ground level.
+Groundwater levels would tend to vary seasonally and are influenced by ground and meteorological conditions and proximity to water features.
+The groundwater flooding risk for this site is considered to be high.
 Refer to appendix C for record drawings.